sth-v/textract/README.md

     4. Process a directory, save recognised text to .txt files, and print a report:
         ./textract /path/to/your/images --file-output --print-report

-    5. Process a single image file, output recognised text to stdout, and print a report:
+    5. Process a single image file, output recognized text to stdout, and print a report:
          ./textract /path/to/your/image/file --print-report

+    6. Process a single pdf file, output will be in markdown format, will include headings, paragraphs and lists:
+         ./textract /path/to/your/image/file.pdf

-    6. Process a base64-encoded image string:
+    7. Process a base64-encoded image string:
          ./textract --base64-input <base64 image>
-    ```

 ## Examples